RECENT PROJECT UPDATE

 The public scoping period the Dakota Access Pipeline Environmental Impact Statement initially occurred from September 26, 2020 to October 26, 2020.
 However, an extension was granted and comments were ultimately received until November 26, 2020.

-Public and Tribal Meetings
+Tribal and Public Meetings